Good practice code

 2. Authors and co-authors

-- Authors are primarily responsible for the content and statements made in their article in order to avoid conflicts of interest between the Revista de Trabajo y Seguridad Social.
-CEF and third parties or institutions.
+- Authors are and remain primarily responsible for the content and statements made in their article in order to avoid conflicts of interest between theTrabajo y Seguridad Social Journal.
+CEF and any third parties or institutions.

 - In the event that an article has been written by several authors, the author who is listed as responsible for the work must ensure that none of the signatures of those responsible for the work has been omitted, nor added others that are not, avoiding fictitious or gift authorship, which is a bad scientific practice.
 Likewise, he/she must also guarantee that those who sign it have reviewed and approved the final version of the work and that they give their approval for its possible publication.